-In the north, the opening move for the Israelis was seizing the fortress at Rafah.
+In the north, the opening move for the Israelis in the 1956 war was to seize the fortress at Rafah.
 This separated the remaining Gaza forces from Egypt, allowing Israel both to strike West into the Sinai, and to isolate and destroy the remaining forces in Gaza.
 The fortress complex was defended by the 5th Infantry Brigade, a mix of Egyptian and Palestinian forces.

 Although the initial phases of the operation were deep in the Sinai, arguably the entire raison d’être for the invasion was the occupation and pacification of the Gaza strip.
 Although, in the event, this battle was a complete Israeli victory (less than 10 casualties), it was nevertheless a critical battle in achieving Israeli success.

 Divided Ground has this scenario, and it provides an excellent fit for this engine.